7 Fun Math Games For Kids: Guaranteed to Improve Basic Addition and Subtraction

 Math is one of many subjects that builds upon itself.
 Without mastering addition and subtraction, children will struggle with learning multiplication, and so on.
 The best way to learn and excel at any skill is through practice and repetition.
 The more fun and entertaining it is to practice; the more motivated and willing children will be to participate actively and retain the information.
-Take a look at a few of my favorite math games that will help nurture an understanding and love of math early on.
+Take a look at a few of my favorite math games for kids that will help nurture an understanding and love of math early on.

 1) Clumsy Thief Junior (ad)

 Clumsy Thief Junior is a simple but fast paced card game where players must add to 10 by using different combinations of numbers.
 The player who collects the most pairs that add up to 10 at the end of the game wins.
 You can learn more and purchase the game here Clumsy Thief Jr is recommended for ages 4 and up.
 However, if you’re looking for a greater challenge, Clumsy Thief in the Candy Shop requires children to add to 20, and .Clumsy Thief the Money game works on adding to 100.

 Zingo 1-2-3 is a Bingo math game that comes with double-sided cards and tiles for two game variations.
 One game focuses just on counting and recognizing numbers and the other focuses on simple addition.
 The addition side of the card is made up of pictures so children can add them by counting.
 This is a great beginner game for kids who are just learning to recognize numbers and count.
 Ages 4 and up.
 Learn more about the game and purchase it here.